shekhargulati/play-the-missing-tutorial/01-hello-world.md

 # Let's say Hello World! with Play Framework

 [Play framework](https://www.playframework.com/) is a MVC style web application framework for JVM built using Scala, Akka, and Netty.
 It provides API for both Java and Scala programming languages.
-You can use it to build either your traditional web applications with server side rendering or modern [sigle-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) that uses REST with JavaScript MVC framework like AngularJS.
+You can use it to build either your traditional web applications with server side rendering or modern [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) that uses REST with JavaScript MVC framework like AngularJS.
 One design decision that makes Play different from other Java/Scala MVC web frameworks is that it is not built on top of the Servlet standard.
 It is full stack Java framework that runs your application stand-alone. **Play is a framework not a library**.

 ## Application